-• Upload clerkship educational goal reflection to the "Project Documents" tab for the course in Student Academics by 5:00 PM on Friday of the last week of the clerkship.
+- Upload educational goal reflection to the "Project Documents" tab for the course in Student Academics by 5:00 PM EST on Friday of last week of the clerkship.
+AND - Document as an Educational Activity in ETS by selecting "[IMSI] Educational goal reflection" in the drop-down menu.

-AND

-• Document completion as an Educational Activity in ETS by selecting "[IMSI] Clerkship Educational Goal Reflection submission" in the drop-down box.

-The Education Director will review and return with feedback.
+• The Education Director will review and provide feedback.

-Required Assignment 7: Patient Safety and Ethics Case
+Required Assignment 7: Patient Safety and Ethics Case Presentation

 Students will give a case presentation of a selected case at the weekly Clerkship Director meeting.
 Students will discuss issues of biomedical ethics and futility that arise during their care of patients using the information posted on the Internal Medicine Sub-Internship Resources page on Canvas M.D.
-Clerkships AY2024-2025.
-The use of these readings is expected to be incorporated into student presentations.
+Clerkships AY2025-2026.
+These readings are expected to be incorporated into student presentations.

-- During the final week of the clerkship, students will present a case where the principles of patient safety and ethics are outlined and addressed in a patient-centered manner. - Document completion as an Educational Activity in ETS by selecting "[IMSI] Patient Safety and Ethics Case completion" in the drop-down menu.
+- During the final week of the clerkship, students will present a case where the principles of patient safety and ethics are outlined and addressed in a patient-centered manner. - Document as an Educational Activity in ETS by selecting "[IMSI] Patient safety and ethics case presentation" in the drop-down menu.